kuberseth002/PowerBi_Assignment_3/README.md

 Bar Charts: To analyze user engagement trends by operating system and user behavior class.

-Pie Charts: To visualize the distribution of gender, device models, and app usage habits.

 Line Charts: To track the trend of screen-on time by age group.

-Donut Charts: To display the average data usage per operating system.
+Donut Charts: To display the average data usage per operating system

 Insights & Analysis